Our Values & Principles.

-We are committed to meaningful reconciliation between Indigenous peoples and communities and broader society, based on mutual respect and understanding.
-At Pathways, we deliver culturally grounded recruitment experiences for the individuals, organizations, and communities with whom we work, guided by seven principles:
+Pathways is committed to meaningful reconciliation between Indigenous peoples and communities and broader society, based on mutual respect and understanding.
+We deliver culturally grounded recruitment experiences for the individuals, organizations, and communities with whom we work, guided by clear values and principles.

 1. Respect the history of Indigenous Peoples in Canada and globally.